Savanna Pastoral Neolithic: Overview

 Sonia Mary Cole (1954) indicates that certain pestles and grindstones that she excavated from ochreous levels were stained with ochre, while others from the carbonized layers were not.
 She consequently suggests that the latter were instead used for grinding grain.
 Other scholars have argued that there is no direct archaeological evidence that SPN peoples cultivated grains or other plant domesticates.

 Although detailed information on this segment of African prehistory is not abundant, data so far available reveal a succession of cultural transformations within the Savanna Pastoral Neolithic.
 The transformations seem to have been fostered by both environmental change and population movements.
 Among these changes was the apparent abandonment of the stone bowls at around 1,300 years before present.

 Ancient DNA analysis of a Savanna Pastoral Neolithic bone excavated at the Luxmanda site in Tanzania found that the specimen carried a large proportion of ancestry related to the Pre-Pottery Neolithic culture of the Levant, similar to that borne by modern Afroasiatic-speaking populations inhabiting the Horn of Africa.
 This suggests that the Savanna Pastoral Neolithic culture bearers may have been Cushitic speakers.
+Further research has shown that the Pastoral Neolithic people, supported the previously identified three-component model: Chalcolithic and Bronze Age Levantine groups, Stone Age East African foragers, and individuals related to present-day Dinka.